nicotsou/nicotsou.com/content/blog/tltr-typescript-spread-operator/index.md

 }
 ```

-By invoking our function with the same object as before, we will get back the full object for `settings`, with the update value for the `volume`:
+By invoking our function with the same object as before, we will get back the full object for `settings`, with the updated value for the `volume`:

 ```tsx
 const current = {